I haven't blogged much lately. I'm going to get better at that... I promise this time.

 Plus:

-*The city is starting to get holiday-ized.
+*The Giants are winning.
+Hopefully they can hold on. *The city is starting to get holiday-ized.
 It's a little bit annoying b/c it's happening before Thanksgiving.
-But, it's not happening to an overwhelming degree, and when I encounter it, it's sort of like a little glimpse of the wonderment to come.
+But, it's not happening to an overwhelming degree, and when I encounter it, it's sort of like a little glimpse of the wonderment to come. *The weather continues to hover in the mid to high 50's and sometimes ventures into the low 60's.
+I haven't even had to bust out any scarves yet!

 I haven't gotten a manicure in a little over two weeks, and the situation is really starting to become unbearable.
 This extended time between salon visits has, however, provided some unexpected amusement.
 The polish on my nails is chipping away on its own, bit by bit, and what's left of the polish on my left index finger looks exactly like Africa.
 For some reason that really cracked me up, so I started examining my other fingers for geographically shaped remnants.
 I discovered that I had a U.S.S.R. shaped blob of polish on my right middle finger, naturally.
 Take that, Commies!